 If you want to cut down on your sugar intake but still crave something sweet, try substituting fruit.
 It’s fiber-rich, packed with antioxidants and is naturally sweet.

 Also, if you’re looking for a natural sugar substitute that is actually good for you, I recommend Stevia.
 You can learn more about it in Stevia Health Benefits, Safety And Inside Information.

 What’s your favorite tip for cutting back on sugar?
-Do you have a favorite low-sugar recipe you’d like to share?
+What do you eat when you’re craving something sweet?

 Share your thoughts about sugar below in the comment section!

 If you liked this you may want to check out: